kccchiu/sunsscrawl/README.md

 # Crawler for gun violence in Suns Times News
 The project contains 2 crawler.
 One for text and one for images.
-Text crawler store the results in a json, and the image crawler store the downloaded images in a folder called news_image.
+Text crawler store the results in a json file, and the image crawler store the downloaded images in a folder called news_image.

-To respect the server, both crawler have settings that delay the scraping process.
+To respect the server, both crawler have settings that slow down the scraping process.
 If you want to test the crawler, enter a small page number when you start the crawler.

 #### Prereq / Dependencies
 1. Python 3.7